complexorganizations/content-blocker/.github/readme.md

 ---
 ### Features

-- content blocker is a general purpose blocker that can block practically anything on the internet, but is most commonly used to block advertisements, tracking, and pornography.
+- content blocker is a general purpose blocker that can block practically anything on the internet, but is most commonly used to block advertisements, tracking, and malware.
 - DNS queries on the DNS server are canceled, saving bandwidth.

 ---